 Pest control is most often associated with chemical control with pesticides, or non-chemical control through traps and deterrents.
-In addition, today's pest control focuses on complete Integrated Pest Management programs that include inspection, exclusion, and sanitation along with chemical control where needed.
+Also, today's pest control focuses on complete Integrated Pest Management programs that include inspection, exclusion, and sanitation along with chemical control where needed.

 Although these predators will rarely provide a complete control method, they can help to keep populations down.

-To utilize the natural tendencies of these animals, and protect some cats from euthanization, programs are being developed across the U.S. to encourage adoption of feral or barn cats for just such efforts.
-One such program is the Barn Cat Program of Lodi Animal Shelter in California.
+Programs are being developed across the U.S. to encourage the adoption of feral or barn cats to utilize the natural tendencies of these animals and protect some cats from euthanization.
+One program is the Barn Cat Program of Lodi Animal Shelter in California.
 The shelter encourages the adopting of feral cats by residents or businesses that meet specifications to assist with the control of rodents on their property.

-In the recent reemergence of bed bugs, bed bug-sniffing dogs have become a key tool in the fight against the rapidly spreading populations.
-The dogs go through a training program, similar to that of police dogs, but learn to sniff out bed bugs instead of bombs or drugs.
+In the recent reemergence of bed bugs, bedbug-sniffing dogs have become a vital tool in the fight against the rapidly spreading populations.
+The dogs go through a training program, similar to that of police dogs, but learn to sniff out bedbugs instead of bombs or drugs.
 Similar programs have also been developed for the sniffing out of termites.

 The dogs are used by many pest control companies in their inspection efforts, as they are said to be quicker and more accurate in finding the bed bugs where they hide.
 This can save the homeowner a great deal of money because if even a single area of bed bugs remain, a population can quickly regrow.